lexfrei/k8s/README.md

 2. Add Traefik's IP to your DNS
 3. Change all DNSs in the repo.
 You can find it with `lex.la` substring
 4. Add DNS wildcard to your DNS-server (ex.: `*.k8s.home.lex.la`)
-5. Install Ubuntu 20.04 to your system
+5. Install Rocky Linux 9 as your system
-6. `sudo apt install wireguard`
+6. `dnf install wireguard-tools iscsi-initiator-utils`
+7. Add `cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1` to `/boot/cmdline.txt`
+8. Set `Storage=volatile` in `/etc/systemd/journald.conf` to prevent filling up your SD card
+9. Run `systemctl disable --now firewalld` to disable firewall
+10. Run `nmcli radio all off` to disable wifi (you can't use it with MetalLB)
+11. Set hostname with `hostnamectl hostname node01`
+12. Reboot

 On your host: